-- Maintain a minimum 20m wide work zone at the base of the terminal face. - Progressively scale and clean the terminal face and bench floor and ensure that it is safe for vehicles and workers.
+• Maintain a minimum 20m wide work zone at the base of the terminal face where heavy vehicle access is not available along bench.

-- Place a bund of hard, non-erodible rock a minimum of 2.0m high at the outer limit of the 5m wide bench to provide a safety bund for the final landform and prevent erosion of the outer edge of the rehabilitated landform. - Spread a minimum of 1.0m to 1.5m of overburden or suitable imported VENM/ENM with the appropriate characteristics for use as substrate, i.e. a well-graded material with a moderate quantity of clayey materials. - Ensure that the shaped landform slopes towards the back of the bench to the retained to ensure retention of water on the rehabilitated landform.
+- Progressively scale and clean the terminal face and bench floor and ensure that it is safe for vehicles and workers. - Place a bund of hard, non-erodible rock a minimum of 2.0m high at the outer limit of the 5m wide bench to provide a safety bund for the final landform and prevent erosion of the outer edge of the rehabilitated landform. - Spread a minimum of 1.0m to 1.5m of overburden or suitable imported VENM/ENM with the appropriate characteristics for use as substrate, i.e. a well-graded material with a moderate quantity of clayey materials. - Ensure that the shaped landform slopes towards the back of the bench to the retained to ensure retention of water on the rehabilitated landform.